How to Make a Documentary: Step-by-Step Guide

 7. Remember That Not Everything Has an ROI

-If you’re being asked to create a documentary with an ROI, suggest another format.
+Suggest another format if you’re being asked to create a documentary with an ROI.
 In the case of the Bandit Tour, what’s the return on doing good?
 Or on making a documentary about doing good?
 There were lots of costs involved, but I have to believe they were far outweighed by the experience of the team doing good.
 But just because you can’t affix a dollar amount to the outcome doesn’t mean it wasn’t worthwhile.

 8. Close Your Documentary on an Expansive Note